syncfusion-content/windowsforms-docs/WindowsForms/Chart/Localization.md

-   _Figure_ _372_: _Default English resource file_

-   > Note: It is mantatory to specify equivalent terms for all static element to localize the chart.
+    N> It is mantatory to specify equivalent terms for all static element to localize the chart.

 3. Specify the culture using the Localize property as given in the following code: